Jammy2211/PyAutoLens/docs/overview/lensing.rst

     image = sersic_light_profile.profile_image_from_grid(grid=grid)

-The plot module provides convinience methods for plotting properties of objects, like the image of a *LightProfile*:
+The plot module provides convenience methods for plotting properties of objects, like the image of a *LightProfile*:

 .. code-block:: bash

-    aplt.LightProfile(light_profile=sersic_light_profile)
+    aplt.LightProfile.profile_image(light_profile=sersic_light_profile, grid=grid)

 Heres the image of the light profile: